zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-manifests.md

     $ kubectl apply -f common/nginx-config.yaml
     ```

-1. Create custom resource definitions for [VirtualServer and VirtualServerRoute](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources) resources:
+1. Create custom resource definitions for [VirtualServer and VirtualServerRoute](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources) and [TransportServer](/nginx-ingress-controller/configuration/transportserver-resource) resources:
     ```
     $ kubectl apply -f common/vs-definition.yaml
     $ kubectl apply -f common/vsr-definition.yaml
+    $ kubectl apply -f common/ts-definition.yaml
     ```

-If you would like to use the TCP, UDP, and TLS Passthrough load balancing features of the Ingress Controller, create the following additional resources:
+If you would like to use the TCP and UDP load balancing features of the Ingress Controller, create the following additional resources:
-1. Create custom resource definitions for [TransportServer](/nginx-ingress-controller/configuration/transportserver-resource) and [GlobalConfiguration](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) resources:
+1. Create a custom resource definition for [GlobalConfiguration](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) resource:
     ```
-    $ kubectl apply -f common/ts-definition.yaml
     $ kubectl apply -f common/gc-definition.yaml
     ```
 1. Create a GlobalConfiguration resource: